 During pregnancy, it’s important to be conscious of everything you’re putting in your body.
 We all know to be cautious about the common culprits (soft cheese, alcohol, caffeine), but a lot of people don’t realize there are herbs that aren’t safe for pregnancy.
 So before you ditch your cup of coffee for an herbal tea, make sure you know what ingredients are safe for pregnancy.

 If you are pregnant, breastfeeding, or taking medication, it is best to limit consumption to no more than one cup of herbal tea per day.
-While most herbs are safe in small doses, it is still best to consult your healthcare practitioner prior to consumption.
+While most herbs are safe in small doses, it is still best to consult your healthcare practitioner before consumption, especially if you plan to consume them regularly or more than once daily.

 If you’re interested in learning more about herbs and contraindications, I highly recommend reading “Herbal Contraindications and Drug Interactions” by Francis J. Brinker.
 Here are a few highlights from the book, referencing the common herbs above and their respective contraindications: